djvill/APLS/doc/how-to-use/search.md

 {: .under-the-hood }
 > The <span class="layer">orthography</span>, <span class="layer">word</span>, and <span class="layer">segment</span> layers are displayed without selecting any projects because these layers are not associated with a project.

-The screengrab below has all end-user projects toggled on to show all the layers that are useful for searching APLS.
+The screengrab below has the projects that are most useful to users toggled on to show all the layers that are useful for searching APLS.

 ![]({{ '/assets/screengrab/search/search-all-layers.png' | relative_url }})